upbound/up/docs/configuration.md

 }
 ```

+### Specifying Upbound Instance

+Because Upbound offers both a hosted and self-hosted product, users may be
+logging in and interacting with [Upbound Cloud] or their own Upbound Enterprise
+installation. `up` assumes by default that a user is interacting with Upbound
+Cloud and will use `https://api.upbound.io` as the endpoint.
+However, all
+commands that interact with Upbound also accept an `--endpoint` / `UP_ENDPOINT`,
+which overrides the API endpoint.

 ### Adding or Updating Profile

-To add or update a profile, users can execute `up cloud login` with the
+To add or update a profile, users can execute `up login` with the appropriate
-appropriate credentials and a profile name specified.
-For instance, the
+credentials and a profile name specified.
+For instance, the following command
-following command would add a new profile named `test`:
+would add a new profile named `test`:

 ```
-up cloud login --profile test -u hasheddan -p cool-password
+up login --profile test -u hasheddan -p cool-password
 ```

 If no `--profile` is specified, the profile named `default` will be added or